kampamocha/nba/README.md

 - .env.example
   Environment variables for MySQL access.
 This file should be renamed as .env and fill accordingly.
 - Data_Exploration.ipynb
-  Jupyter notebook to initial data exploration
+  Jupyter notebook for initial data exploration
 - data_helpers
   Python file with helper functions for SQL and data manipulation
 - read_and_dump.py